 Ready or not, revenue recognition is changing.
-Two major new accounting standards — Accounting Standards Codification 606, Revenue from Contracts with Customers (Topic 606) and Accounting Standards Update 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made (ASU 2018-08) — are effective for reporting periods ending after December 15, 2019.
+Two major new accounting standards — Accounting Standards Codification 606, Revenue from Contracts with Customers (Topic 606) and Accounting Standards Update 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made (ASU 2018-08) — are now effective.

 That means nonprofits are running out of time to implement required changes to the revenue recognition and financial reporting process.
 To help jump-start your implementation, we have provided the following project blueprint.

 In addition to a member of the finance and accounting team, you’ll likely want someone from development/fundraising, marketing, HR, IT, and perhaps program services.
 While they need not be experts on accounting rules, they should be knowledgeable about the ways their systems and processes are linked to revenue recognition.
 The project lead will oversee the development of the implementation plan and should be fully up to speed on the standards and all related guidance.

 The team will need to inventory all revenue streams and analyze each one to determine whether it is within scope for ASC 606, ASU 2018-08, both, or neither.

 To facilitate the revenue recognition decision process, consider the following key questions:

 Does each party in the transaction receive something of value?
 If so, then it is an exchange transaction and should be accounted for under the five-step model of ASC 606.
 However, if the donor does not receive anything of value, or the value is not commensurate to the amount of consideration, then proceed to the next question.

 Is the payment from a third-party payer that is part of an existing exchange transaction?
 If so, then account for it as you have in the past.
 If not, then it is a nonreciprocal transaction, and you have just one more question to answer…